ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 One can potentially leave the `has specified value` axiom out, in which case validation enforcement would need to occur outside the OWL reasoning context.

+## Ordinal

+OBI does not currently have a recommendation about how to define an ordered categorical variable.
+A ranking data property for each choice could be used; or potentially previous/next relations could be established between choices.